hashiprobr/expo-use-rest/README.md

 **A React Native Hook for simplifying requests to REST servers**

-This hook receives an `url` and returns an object with seven properties:
+This hook receives an `url` and returns an object with six properties:

 * a boolean state `running`, that indicates whether it is waiting for a request or upload;